Matt Lanter

-Matthew MacKendree Lanter (born April 1, 1983) is an American actor and model.
-He began his modeling career in 2004.
-The same year, he acted in the film Bobby Jones: Stroke of Genius and the television series Point Pleasant.
-He went on to appear in numerous television series and films, including Commander in Chief and 90210.
-In 2008, he voiced Anakin Skywalker in the animated film Star Wars: The Clone Wars, continuing to portray him in the identically named TV show and other media of the Star Wars franchise.
+Matthew MacKendree Lanter (born April 1, 1983) is an American actor.
+He began his career in modeling in 2004, the same year he appeared in the film Bobby Jones: Stroke of Genius and the television series Point Pleasant.
+He gained fame for his role of Liam Court in 90210 (2009–2013).
+Lanter is also known for his extensive voice work in the Star Wars franchise, voicing Anakin Skywalker / Darth Vader in projects such as the animated film Star Wars: The Clone Wars (2008) and its subsequent television series, Star Wars Rebels, and other Star Wars media.
 From 2016 to 2018, he played a lead role as Wyatt Logan in the sci-fi television series Timeless.
+His works also include Jupiter's Legacy, Disaster Movie, Sorority Row, Vampires Suck, The Roommate, and Pitch Perfect 3.
+Beyond film and television, his voice work also includes roles in video games and narration for audiobooks.

 Early life

 Lanter was born on April 1, 1983, in Massillon, Ohio.
 His father worked in insurance, and his mother was a school secretary.
 He has one older sister.
 When Lanter was eight, the family moved to Atlanta, Georgia.
 Lanter played baseball in his youth and was a batboy with the Atlanta Braves for two seasons.
 He majored in business at the University of Georgia.